veith4f/kubeflow-evaluation/README.md

 then open the dashboard on http://localhost:8000 and log in as user@example.com/12341234

 ## Notebooks
-- create a new notebook and be sure to add `configuration->Allow access to kubeflow pipelines`.
+- create a new notebook on full tensorflow image and be sure to add `configuration->Allow access to kubeflow pipelines`.
 - wait for the notebook to become available, then connect.
 - open console in notebook, then
 ```